If you’re constantly tethered to a wall charger or carrying around a power bank just to survive the day, you’re not alone.

 Little changes.
 Big impact.
 The kind of low-hanging fruit worth picking.

-No, you’re not imagining it—your phone really is losing battery faster than it should.
-And no, buying the latest model won’t fix the core issue (though that’s exactly what phone makers want you to believe).
-The real problem?
-App misbehavior behind the scenes.
+No, you’re not imagining it, your phone really is losing battery faster than it should.
+And buying the latest model won’t fix the core issue, though that’s exactly what phone makers want you to believe.
+The real culprit?
+Apps misbehaving in the background, draining power you can’t even see.

 Pro Tip: Apps for messaging and navigation are typically worth keeping on, but that weather widget you haven’t looked at since July?
 Maybe not.